RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step01_manage_anaconda_on_GCP/README.md

 <br>

 ```
+conda init
 conda activate [environment name]
 ```

 Example:
 ```
+conda init
 conda activate BMEN4460
 ```

-**If you encounter trouble in this step, you may need to run "conda init", then close and reopen your SSH Terminal.
-Remember to execute "sudo su" again if you used the Deep Learning VM quick creation.**
+**You may very likely need to close and reopen your SSH Terminal after this step.
+Remember to execute "sudo su" (if you used the Deep Learning VM quick creation) and "conda activate [environment name]" again.**

 </details>